albertsalomo/pcd-image-recognition/readme.md

 <p>
   <div style="text-align:center"><img src="snapshot_4.jpeg"></div>
   <br>
-  This image is CNN and VGG16 model in term of accuracy.
+  This image is CNN and VGG16 model's comparison in term of accuracy.
 </p>